Got another link for this page? Put it here.

 The Economist graphs total deaths over time to show that official COVID-19 death tolls under-count the true number of fatalities.
 The database The Economist uses is also available via Github.

 The FT graphs totals, trends and excess morbidity, by country and by urban area.

 Small multiples time trend graph for 63 countries.

-Collated European data from partner countries (incl EU, UK and Schenigan group, excludes Turkey), colated by age group and z-scores.
+Collated European data from partner countries (incl EU, UK and Schenigan group, excludes Turkey), collated by age group and z-scores.

 Make your own chart of the covid-19 pandemic, comparing timeseries for any countries, states, and US counties.

 The top 10 Google autocomplete suggestions from seed ‘should i…’ (i.e. top safety concerns of the British public each day) and (i.e. topics where the public is seeking advice) from 02/03/2020

 Trends in case counts by country in Africa.